So you have been working out in the gym to add muscles and get in shape, yet somehow nothing seems to work.

 However, doing regular workouts is only half of the equation.

 Even if you work out 4 to 5 times a week and providing enough time for your muscles to recover, you won’t see muscle buildup until your body obtains the nutrients necessary to build muscle tissues.

-Without the proper diet, all the workouts you do in the gym will be for nothing.
+Without the proper bulking foods and diet, all the workouts you do in the gym will be for nothing.

 However it is too simplistic to say that you just have to eat more to gain muscles.
 Yes you need to eat a lot to increase your body mass, but it’s the kind of food you eat that matters.